eat-sugar/NMRExtractor/README.md

 git clone https://github.com/eat-sugar/NMRExtractor.git
 cd NMRExtractor
 ```
+## PubMed Articles
+Publicly available articles from the PubMed database can be downloaded from https://ftp.ncbi.nlm.nih.gov/pub/pmc/oa_bulk/

+The data description of PubMed database can be found at https://pmc.ncbi.nlm.nih.gov/tools/ftp/

 ## 🖊 Datasets and Codes

 Preprocessed data, NMRExtractor paragraph extraction and fine-tuning code, Rule-based method code, NMRBank datasets, README workflows have been placed in the corresponding folders: